Shepherd's Bush Green: Redevelopment

 The London Borough of Hammersmith and Fulham substantially re-developed Shepherd's Bush Green in 2013.
 The plans included creating two new play areas for children, the planting of further trees and a general improvement to routes across the Green for both cyclists and pedestrians.
 A proposal to create a new cafe was declined by the planning authorities.

 The redevelopment of the Green was scheduled to be completed in time for the 2012 Summer Olympics but, apparently due to high levels of arsenic found in the soil by building contractors, the plans were substantially delayed.

 An Inspire Mark (awarded by the London Organising Committee of the Olympic and Paralympic Games (LOCOG), making it part of the Cultural Olympiad) was given to public artworks created by artist Elliott Brook, entitled "Goaloids", which were installed on Shepherd's Bush Green for the duration of London 2012 and the Paralympic Games.
 These large unique rotating football-related sculptures commemorated the history of Shepherd's Bush and White City, which hosted the 1908 Summer Olympics football.
 The London Borough of Hammersmith and Fulham is the only borough to have two football teams playing Premier League football.

+Politics

+Shepherd's Bush Green is part of the Shepherd's Bush Green ward for elections to Hammersmith and Fulham London Borough Council.